demisto/content-docs/docs/tutorials/tut-setup-dev.md

 You can see the [docs](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/format/README.md)
 2. `demisto-sdk validate -g` - this will validate the integrity of the yml files, and will make sure they follow our pre-set of roles.
 You can see the [docs](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/validate/README.md)
-3. `demisto-sdk lint -d <The path to your changed/newly added content entity>` - this will run lint and pytest on your changed python files.
+3. `demisto-sdk lint -i <The path to your changed/newly added content entity>` - this will run lint and pytest on your changed python files.
 You can see the [docs](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/lint/README.md)